Characterization of modulation spaces by symplectic representations and applications to Schr\"{o}dinger equations: Abstract

 In this paper time-frequency representations are viewed as images of symplectic matrices via metaplectic operators.
 This new perspective highlights that the protagonists of time-frequency analysis are metaplectic operators and symplectic matrices $\cA \in Sp(2d,\bR)$.
 We find conditions on $\cA$ for which the related symplectic time-frequency representation $W_\cA$ can replace the STFT and give equivalent norms for weighted modulation spaces.
 In particular, we study the case of covariant matrices $\cA$, i.e., their corresponding $W_\cA$ are members of the Cohen class.

 Finally, we show that symplectic time-frequency representations $W_\cA$ can be efficiently employed in the study of Schr\"{o}dinger equations.
+In fact, modulation spaces and $W_\cA$ representations are the frame for a new definition of wave front set, providing a sharp result for propagation of micro-singularities in the case of the quadratic Hamiltonians.
 This new approach may have further applications in quantum mechanics and PDE's.